 Despite the seemingly “otherworldly” quality of antimatter, positrons are very real and quite useful (albeit hard to come by), holding both the key to fundamental questions about our universe while also turning out to be a valuable diagnostic tool.
 In 1931, Paul Dirac came around to the idea that the relativistic wave equation he derived three years earlier predicted the existence of an “anti-electron”; Carl Anderson coined the term positron after he observed them experimentally the following year.
 Today, Positron Emission Tomography (PET) has become a widespread medical tool.
-In this case, the positrons are merely a brief intermediary by which pairs of gamma rays are produced from the biological substance of interest.
+(In that case, however, the positrons are merely a brief intermediary by which pairs of gamma rays are produced from the biological substance of interest.)

 Positrons can be stored, manipulated, and directed in a diverse array of research applications found within surprisingly disparate areas of inquiry.
 They have exposed new phenomena in atomic physics, been used as the ingredients for the creation of anti-atoms, and proved to be valuable tools for a variety of material diagnostics.
 They also represent the limiting ingredient in the formation of an electron-positron pair plasma . . .

 Electron-positron pair plasmas:

-These plasmas — in which the positively and negatively charged particles have precisely equal mass (unlike the electrons and ions of “standard” plasmas) — have been an object of theoretical inquiry for decades but have not yet been created and confined in the laboratory.
+These plasmas — in which the positively and negatively charged particles have precisely equal mass (unlike the electrons and ions of “standard” plasmas) — have been an object of theoretical inquiry for decades but have not yet been confined in the laboratory.
 Doing so would allow the first experimental validation of numerous predictions of plasma theory and open up a new avenue of laboratory astrophysics.